munozsophia/waph-munozsa/hackathons/hackathon4/README.md

 #### Step 1 \[Attacker]:

 #### a.
-Construct a CSRF website (hosted on the attacker server) to send an HTTP request to the vulnerable server to change the victim's password.
+Construct a CSRF Website

-I created the `munozsa-csrf.html` page to send an HTTP request to the vulnerable server.
+I created the `munozsa-csrf.html` page to send an HTTP request to the vulnerable server and hosted in the attacker's server.
 Below is the deployed website and the notification alerting the user.

 ![CSRF Website](../../images/csrf-website.png)
 *CSRF Website*

 #### b.
-Create a comment (using Hackathon 3's Blog application) or send a phishing email with the link to trick the victim.
+Create a Comment

 Without loggin in, I submitted the comment below to trick the victim in Hackathon 3's Blog application.